-We’ll use the Iris Dataset for understanding the remaining two loss functions.
-We will use 2 features X_1, Sepal length and feature X_2, Petal width, to predict the class (Y) of the Iris flower – Setosa, Versicolor or Virginica
+We’ll use the Iris Dataset to understand the remaining two loss functions.
+We will use 2 features X_1, Sepal length, and feature X_2, Petal width, to predict the class (Y) of the Iris flower – Setosa, Versicolor, or Virginica.

 Our task is to implement the classifier using a neural network model and the in-built Adam optimizer in Keras.
 This is because as the number of parameters increases, the math, as well as the code, will become difficult to comprehend.

 If you are new to Neural Networks, I highly recommend reading this article first.